-1. Flexibility in workhours
+1. Flexibility in work hours

 One of the main pros of working remotely is the extra flexibility it provides.
 This means you can perhaps take your children to school and look after them better without having to rely on childcare, which for some parents is pretty expensive.

-For some people, they work a lot more efficiently when in charge of their own schedule, and this can help them to be more productive at the same time.
+Some people work a lot more efficiently when in charge of their own schedule, and this can help them to be more productive at the same time.
 People have started quitting positions due to lack of flexibility and remote work with the number increasing from 17 percent in 2014 to 32 percent in 2017.

-2. Saves money and comute time
+2. Saves money and commute time

 When you work from home, this removes the need to commute, which can often take up quite a chunk of your monthly wage anyway.
 When it comes to eating lunch, you can also save by making it and eating at home rather than always having to buy something out, which when hunger strikes, can force you to make costlier decisions!